abyu/texting/README.md

 Texting android app built on Sony Small Apps SDK.

-Small app to view your text messages.
-Useful when you want to quickly refer your messages.
+Small app to view your text messages and reply to them.

 Tools used:
 ---------------